What is hypothyroidism?

 Treatment for hypothyroidism is almost always life-long replacement with L-thyroxine.
 The dose is adjusted to achieve the dose that normalises the thyroid hormone and TSH levels.

-For more information relating to hypothyroidism, please contact our Consultant Endocrinologists below:
+For consultation on hypothyroidism, make an appointment with our Consultant Endocrinologists below: